ahmadiehsan/personal_weblog/content/resume.en.md

 ## Important projects

 1. **DarsUp** (Knowledge-based project) (Dec 2019 – Present)

-   Description:

 - An online educational system based on the Open Edx platform. (edX is an American massive open online course (MOOC) provider created by Harvard and MIT)
    - DarsUp is a new generation of universities.
 In today’s busy world you cannot always adjust your schedule to pursue a full time education.
 Online learning enables you to study for an internationally recognised qualification without making your life hard.
 Whether you are a graduated person wanting to start your career without sacrificing your education or a busy professional looking for the next career step, online study is the best solution for you

 2. **DoreNegar** (Sep 2019 – Present)

-   Description:

    - DoreNegar by providing powerful e-learning services based on Open EDX and additional features, make perfect educational platform without any effort for you, and will help you to concentrate only on training

 3. **NWMS** (Jan 2018 – Dec 2019)

-   Description:

    - A project for Iranian Ministry of Industry, Mine and Trade

 4. **Heyat TV** (Nov 2016 – Jan 2018)

-   Description:

    - User-centric video sharing service

 5. **Aghigh** (Jun 2015 – Nov 2016)

-   Description:

 - Social Network of Iranian Students

 ---